AndyFooGuoZhen/Kubernetes_basics/README.md

 Kubernetes : On default there will be a master node (Control plane) and worker node(s) (Data Plane).
 When user tries to deploy a pod, pod gets deployed on worker node, a component called Kubelet runs your pod that is reponsible for maintaining the pod.
 Inside the pods, there will be container runtimes (not necessarily dockershim as other container runtime alternatives can be used as well) to run the containers within the pods.
 Container runtime interacts with kubernetes with container interface.\

 #### Docker0 (Veth) vs Kube proxy
-Kube proxy provide network , IP addresses , load balancing capabilities to pods.
+Kube proxy provide network , cluster IP addresses , load balancing capabilities to pods.

 ### Components in master node (Control plane)
 - Api server